leangjia/blender_docs/trunk/blender_docs/manual/editors/uv/selecting.rst

    See Pinning.
 Select Linked
    This operator selects all UVs that are connected to currently selected UVs :kbd:`Ctrl-L`.
+   This works similarly to the tools in 3D View.
 Select Split :kbd:`Y`
    Cuts apart the selected UVs from the map.
 Only those UVs which belong to fully selected faces remain selected.
 As the name implies, this is particularly useful to